CI-Problem-Visualizer/JenkinsEC2/README.md

   (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution).
 Check the box at the bottom which says it'll make Jenkins restart.
 This should then immediately cause Jenkins to begin restarting.
-The restart should not take long at all, just a few seconds.
+The restart should not take long at all.
+Certainly under a minute.
-- Open Jenkins in a browser.
-You can use the script `./jenkins_open_in_browser.sh` or you can get the EC2 IP address using `./node_ip.sh` and go there manually in the browser to port 8080, to finish the Jenkins setup as described below.
+- Once Jenkins finished restarting, it should direct you to the login screen.
+  Use the credentials you configured earlier to log in.
+You'll now finish the installation as described below.
 - When asked which plugins to install, choose "Choose my own plugins".
 Choose 'none' (there's a button near the top to select none if necessary) and then press the button to proceed.